-All grant projects MUST follow prescribed benchmarks and MUST be completed by December 1, 2022.
+All grant projects MUST follow prescribed benchmarks and MUST be completed by December 1, 2023.
 Failure to complete projects by this time could place the state in arbitrage, resulting in the IRS imposing serious penalties upon the state.
 Funds not expended by this date will be canceled and reprogrammed.

-APPLICATION DEADLINE - MDAH must receive applications before 5 p.m. on this day whether they are delivered in person or mailed.
-December 6, 2019 PROJECT SELECTION - The MDAH Board of Trustees selects the projects to be funded.
+October 2, 2020 APPLICATION DEADLINE - MDAH must receive applications before 5 p.m. on this day whether they are delivered in person or mailed.
+December 4, 2020 PROJECT SELECTION - The MDAH Board of Trustees selects the projects to be funded.
 AWARD NOTIFICATION - Applicants are notified in writing of Board decisions.
-January 24, 2020 GRANT MEETING - Grantees or project sponsors must attend a workshop where they will receive a manual detailing their rights and responsibilities.
+January 29, 2021 GRANT MEETING - Grantees or project sponsors must attend an online workshop where they will receive a manual detailing their rights and responsibilities.
 MEMORANDUM OF AGREEMENT - Grantees will receive a Memorandum of Agreement to sign and return before the execution of contracts.
 Grants are not officially accepted until the Memorandum has been returned.
-December 1, 2022 COMPLETION DEADLINE - Projects must be completed before this date.
-Projects not completed by this date will be canceled and the funds reprogrammed.
+December 1, 2023 COMPLETION DEADLINE - Projects must be completed before this date.
+Projects not completed by this date will be canceled.